iampennyli/openssl-apple/README.md

 # Generate frameworks

-Generate dynamically linked frameworks and a compound XCFramework:
+Generate dynamically linked frameworks and a compound XCFramework with Privacy Manifest:

 ```
 ./create-openssl-framework.sh
 ```

+The generated frameworks automatically include Privacy Manifest files (`PrivacyInfo.xcprivacy`) as required by Apple for App Store submissions.
+For more details, see [PRIVACY_MANIFEST.md](PRIVACY_MANIFEST.md).

 # Original project